-Brussels sprouts are one such brassy ingredient that's able to really compliment the black bean garlic sauce.
+Brussels sprouts are one such brassy ingredient that's able to really complement the black bean garlic sauce.
 These tiny cabbages have a delightfully bitter flavor that mellow and sweeten when seared.

-Brussels Sprouts with Black Bean Garlic Sauce Recipe
+Brussels Sprouts with Black Bean Garlic Sauce

 You can find black bean garlic sauce in the Asian aisle of most grocery stores.
 I use the Lee Kum Kee brand and love it.

-- dash of chili pepper flakes
+- Dash of chili pepper flakes

-- 25 brussels sprouts
+- 25 Brussels sprouts